 Long sleeve: Base layer for use as an extra layer if needed over a t-shirt.
 It is also useful to wear in the evenings.
 Make sure it’s lightweight and breathable and is made of a material that will wash and dry quickly.

 Fleece mid layer to give you a bit of warmth on cooler days or on a descent.
-Again, make sure it’s lightweight and packs down small.
+This could be with or without a hood, make sure it’s lightweight and packs down small.

 TREKKING TROUSERS AND SHORTS

-Lightweight waterproof over-trousers that is pack-down small.
+A ultra-warm light weight layer and weighs no more than a fleece jumper and probably packs down even smaller!
+Lightweight waterproof jacket & over-trousers that is pack-down small.
 These can be worn over shorts to give extra warmth on a windy col or to keep you dry on wet days.